-The performance Sophie showed with Mathias Kryger at Samtalekøkken was developed in a collective process.
-Togetyher they created costumes of found and cheaply bought materials and silent physical situations reminiscent of dance performances from early Avantgarde and Dada as well as from contemporary dance and theatre.
+The performance Sophie presented at Samtalekøkken was developed in a collective process with Mathias Kryger.
+Togetyher they created costumes of found and cheaply bought materials and developed the series of silent physical situations the performancce consists of.
+The poses they assumed were reminiscent of early Avantgarde dance and Dada, of contemporary dance and theatre.

-Donning red wigs that obscure their faces, they moved slowly in the sparse light of a video projection that showed again and again the same sequence of historical film material: a female knife thrower performs, placing her knives precariously close to a small girl on a podium while other children watch.
-Dramatic Music with cello and a low bass male voice play in the background.
+Donning red wigs that obscure their faces, they moved slowly in the sparse light of a video projection that showed the same sequence of historical film material over and over again: a female knife thrower performs, aiming and landing her knives precariously close to a small girl on a podium while other children watch.
+Dramatic Music with cello and a low bass male voice played provided a soundtrack.

 Sophie performed “Balanced Walk” at Acts Roskilde 2012.
-This performance was discussed hetedly in on of our Samtalekøkken.
+This performance was discussed heatedly during the Samtalekøkken we held during the festival.